ClaudLucia/Database-Systems/README.md

 Hello!

 My name is Claudia Rojas and I am a Sophmore at Marist College.
-I am majoring in Computer Science with a pathway in Global Studies.
+I am majoring in Computer Science and minoring in Cyber Security, Information Systems, and Information Technology with a pathway in Global Studies.